rollmug/strapi-mysql-docker/README.md

 To automatically generate the app keys and secrets, you can optionally paste the following script into your terminal, then copy and past the resulting variables:

+(Requires OpenSSL installed: type `openssl version` first to make sure you have it.)

 ```bash
 APP_KEYS=$(openssl rand -base64 16),$(openssl rand -base64 16),$(openssl rand -base64 16),$(openssl rand -base64 16)  && \
 API_TOKEN_SALT=$(openssl rand -base64 16) && \